Where Is The Safest Place To Store Your Will - Will Hero Guide

 Common options include:

 Important: A digital copy is not a legal substitute for the signed original.
+A digital copy cannot be used in place of the original signed Will in probate.
 It simply helps ensure your Will can be found and followed when needed.

 Some states offer registries where you can record the location of your Will (not the contents).
 Examples include: